 Million Dollar Pro Tip for new recordists and mixers: Wake up early in the morning and listen to your favorite songs in Samson MediaOne BT3 Active monitors.
 Close your eyes and absorb the low mid and high-frequency one by one in your mind.

-1st listen carefully the low frequencies like bass lines and kick etc. Now repeat the song and listen to the mid-range items like mid of vocals, music parts – prelude, interlude etc. Repeat the process with high-frequency items.
+1st listen carefully the low frequencies like bass lines and kick etc. Now repeat the song and listen to the mid-range items like mid of vocals, music parts – prelude, interlude, etc. Repeat the process with high-frequency items.

-When you try it for one week your mind would be habituated with the sound producing by Samson MediaOne BT3 Active monitors.
+When you try it for one week your mind would be habituated with the sound-producing by Samson MediaOne BT3 Active monitors.
 After one week record your composition and mix.
 Now go to your car close the windows, set up the low mid and high eq of car audio medium and listen to those favorite songs before your song.

 Now listen to your own composition. compare the frequencies between the song and your composition.
-If you feel the difference your ears are not set up and you should do this process for few more days.
+If you feel the difference your ears are not set up and you should do this process for a few more days.